hmenet/TALE/README.md

 # todo :

++ rename uniquely all nodes among all trees
 + possibility for null transfer rate
 + what happen if rooted gene tree
 + output file names